FAQs

 Eligibility

-If approved, the Settlement will provide compensation to eligible Primary Class Members who suffered psychological, verbal, physical and/or sexual abuse while they were admitted to a Federal Indian Hospital.
+The Settlement will provide compensation to eligible Primary Class Members who suffered psychological, verbal, physical and/or sexual abuse while they were admitted to a Federal Indian Hospital.

 Are claims related to medical treatment included?

-The proposed Settlement does not provide compensation for medical malpractice or other claims connected to medical treatment at a Federal Indian Hospital.
+The Settlement does not provide compensation for medical malpractice or other claims connected to medical treatment at a Federal Indian Hospital.

 Individuals with medical claims can pursue those claims on an individual basis if they wish.

-You do not need to opt out of the class action to commence individual medical claims.
-If the proposed Settlement is approved, eligible Primary Class Members can claim compensation under the settlement for any psychological, verbal, physical and/or sexual abuse they suffered at a Federal Indian Hospital, and pursue individual medical claims.
+Eligible Primary Class Members can claim compensation under the Settlement for any psychological, verbal, physical and/or sexual abuse they suffered at a Federal Indian Hospital and pursue individual medical claims.

 For further information about this, please contact Class Counsel.